-After 15 years of journalistic praxis in the weekly newspaper Trenčianske noviny, the Pravda daily, the Economic Newspaper and the News Agency of the Slovak Republic, he started to act in Transparency International Slovakia in September 2018.
+After 15 years of journalistic praxis in the weekly newspaper Trenčianske noviny, the Pravda daily, the Economic Newspaper and the News Agency of the Slovak Republic, Ľuboš started to act in Transparency International Slovakia in September 2018.
 He focuses on municipalities, justice and also on investigation.

 Fundraiser, Project Coordinator

-She studied Culturology at Constantine the Philosopher University in Nitra, she spent two semesters at Palacký University in Olomouc and one semester at Jagiellonian University in Kraków.
+Zuzana studied Culturology at Constantine the Philosopher University in Nitra, she spent two semesters at Palacký University in Olomouc and one semester at Jagiellonian University in Kraków.
 She worked in non-profit sector as a coordinator of scholarship programmes and as a specialist for communication.
-She joined Transparency International in 2018.
+Zuzana joined Transparency International in 2018.

-He studied Commerce and Marketing (Ing.) at University of Economics in Bratislava, Sociology (MA) at Centraleuropean University (CEU) in Warsaw and he got the Doctorate degree in Public Economy (PhD.) at Masaryk University in Brno.
-He worked as a consultant for many organisations, he is a head of Slovak Fundraising Centre and he is vice president of European Fundraising Association.
-He joined Transparency International in 2018.
+Eduard studied Commerce and Marketing (Ing.) at University of Economics in Bratislava, Sociology (MA) at Central European University (CEU) in Warsaw, Poland and acquired a Doctorate degree in Public Economy (PhD.) at Masaryk University in Brno, Czech Republic.
+Eduard worked as a consultant for many organisations, is a head of the Slovak Fundraising Centre and at the same time a President of the European Fundraising Association.
+Eduard joined Transparency International in 2018.

 He graduated from the Faculty of Law of the Comenius University in Bratislava.
 As an external consultant for TI Slovakia he focuses on public control of those in power, particularly in regional and local self-governance.
 Since 2006, he has been a member of the Municipal Parliament in Banská Bystrica.